Home Remedies for Teething Problems in Babies

 This is a time-tested remedy to soothe puffy and painful gums.
 Apply gentle pressure with a clean finger on your baby’s gums to relieve the pain.

-Place a small piece of sterilized soft cloth or hand towel in the freezer.
+Place a small piece of sterilised soft cloth or hand towel in the freezer.
 Once the cloth has cooled a little, allow your baby to chew on it.
 This will calm him down, as chewing anything cool numbs the gums and helps ease the inflammation.

 Essential oils and hydrosols